adibifard/F4SPC/README.md

 * CSV
 * Argparse

 ### Usage:
 Although the code can handle many options via different flags, there are only two mandatory inputs for the code.
 The first is the input `.gro` file and second is the type of the water model
 (either a 3-point or 4-point).
-After moving to the folder where the f4spc.py code is located, the basic command to run the code looks like following:
+After moving to the folder where the f4spc.py code is located, the basic command to run the code comes like following:

 `$ python f4spc.py -i input.gro -wm (3 or 4)`